flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### app.debugPort

 This is sent when an observatory port is available for a started app.
 The `params` field will be a map with the fields `appId`, `port`, and `wsUri`.
-Clients should prefer using the `wsUri` field in preference to synthesizing a uri using the `port` field (`port` will be removed in a future version of the protocol).
+Clients should prefer using the `wsUri` field in preference to synthesizing a uri using the `port` field.
 An optional field, `baseUri`, is populated if a path prefix is required for setting breakpoints on the target device.

 #### app.started